frontendpatterns/frontendpatterns.dev/src/content/patterns/route-prefetching.md

 ## Solution

-Apply the Route Prefetching pattern by loading route code and data before users navigate for instant transitions, and reinforce it with concise examples or tests.
+Load route code and data before users navigate for instant transitions.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.